Categories

 It’s useful to break this down once more so that you really get the simplicity and power of this process.

 The first step is to decide how you want to feel.
 Get clarity on this.
 How you feel matters a lot because it determines your quality of life.
-Next, practice activating thoughts and perspectives, memories, imagination, and beliefs, that align with and support how you want to feel.
+Next, practice activating thoughts and perspectives, memories, imagination, and beliefs that align with and support how you want to feel.
 Then, only once you are embodying that state in a stable and enjoyable way, take the action that feels good.
 Do the thing.
 Make the phone call.
 Enter the meeting.
 Write the email.
 Ask for the raise.
 Ask for the date.
 Make the offer.
-Go to the party or event.
+Address the team.
+Go to the event.
+Take the podium.

 When you take action from a state of clarity and self-alignment, you create more of the same.
 The inner preparation and fine-tuning that you do with your thoughts and feelings sets the course for your behavior and action, and when you act from a place of emotional and mental clarity and well-being, your actions reflect this and tend to create more of the same.
 A wonderful kind of “biofeedback loop” is created, and it grows as you feed it with your enjoyment and appreciation.